 The knowledge platform makes it easier to analyze the relationship and impact between data, and it is also capable of keeping track of the history of various service stages.
 The data provenance management has evolved further with a graph database, but that does not mean the existing relational database is forgotten.
 Just like how NoSQL stands for ‘not only SQL’, this use case shows a primary example of AgensGraph applied together with a relational database, not replacing it.
 Along with Oracle, AgensGraph can be implemented with other relational databases such as PostgreSQL and MySQL, etc.

-Although this use case introduces a system applied in ship engineering, with the right adjustments, AgensGraph can be applied to any manufacturing field such as semiconductor equipment, automobiles, and chemical products.
+Although this use case introduces a system applied in ship engineering, AgensGraph can be applied to any manufacturing field such as semiconductor equipment, automobiles, and chemical products with the right adjustments.
 In the future, this type of hybrid technology will be expected to be the new normal, whether it is for different systems, solutions, or databases.

 If you have any questions, feel free to contact us.